hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
     - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
     - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture node: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
-  - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span
+  - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span>
+  - device to ensure that machines that connect to organizational networks have the recommended antiviruse definitions and patches to help prevent an organizational malware outbreak: <span style="color: #bb6600;">Cisco ISE</span>

 - Identity Service Engine (ISE) - Endpoint Profiling